 Table 3.4.4 provides a summary of the 2012 financial statements for federally permitted vessels with a royal red endorsement.
-Compared to active vessels without a royal red endorsement, vessels with a royal red endorsement had more equity in 2012.
-However, for 2012, the return on equity for royal red vessels was approximately equal to 50% of the return for active vessels in 2012.
+Compared to active vessels without a royal red shrimp endorsement, vessels with a royal red shrimp endorsement had more equity in 2012.
+However, for 2012, the return on equity for the return for active vessels in 20 r royal red shrimp vessels w 012. vas approximately equal to 50% of